Nordkinn FK

 Nordkinn Fotballklubb is a Norwegian association football club from Mehamn, Finnmark.

 It was founded on 22 November 1992 as a merger of the football sections of the clubs IL Nordkyn from Kjøllefjord and Mehamn IL.
 The club colors are red.

-The men's football team currently plays in the Third Division, the fourth tier of Norwegian football.
-Their current run stretches from 2009 to present; they previously had a run from 2001 to 2003.
+The men's football team currently plays in the Fourth Division, the fifth tier of Norwegian football.
+Their current run on the Third Division stretches from 2009; they previously had a run from 2001 to 2003.